seatable/seatable/Readme.md

 * dtable-server: Proprietary License
 * seaf-server: AGPLv3

+Note:

+* The source code will be uploaded to GitHub later.
+They are currently included in the Docker image if you are interested.

 ## Reporting issues

 Please report bugs related to SeaTable community edition at https://github.com/seatable/seatable/issues